 A multi-TID A-MPDU shall not be transmitted in an HE SU PPDU, HE ER SU PPDU or HE MU PPDU,(17/688r4) except when the TXOP limit is not zero for the AC that is used to gain access to the medium.
 This AC is defined as the primary AC.
 When TXOP limit is not zero then the STA may aggregate QoS Data frames from one or more TIDs in the A-MPDU under the following conditions:

-— The A-MPDU shall be carried in an HE SU PPDU or an HE ER SU PPDU transmitted within the obtained TXOP
+— The A-MPDU shall be carried in an HE (ER) SU PPDU transmitted by STA within the obtained TXOP or an HE MU PPDU transmitted by a non-AP STA within the obtained TXOP (4794)

 — The A-MPDU shall contain one or more MPDUs with any of the TIDs that correspond to the primary AC